The Man From UNCLE

 themselves.
 Some matters were just too serious to contemplate.

-Most of the day had been spent around the Ilikai reflecting pool courtyard or on the nearby dock.
-The
+Most of the day had been spent around the

-before the THRUSH agents had arrived.
+agents had arrived.

 The UNCLE agents walked from the beach up